 - MacOS and Windows

 Despite the lower price, Pixelmator Pro still includes a wealth of different photo editing tools.
-It, of course, covers the basics like cropping, exposure adjustments, and color correction, but also includes several more advanced features.
-Layers are included — and non-destructive — along with brush tools and retouching tools as well as compatibility with common file types like PSD, PNG, HEIF, and TIFF.
+Of course, it covers the basics like cropping, exposure adjustments, and color correction and has several more advanced features.
+Layers are included — and non-destructive — along with brush tools and retouching tools and compatibility with common file types like PSD, PNG, HEIF, and TIFF.

 Pixelmator Pro is a much younger app than Photoshop, but it is regularly adding new features and expanding others.
 Some of the latest improvements are focused on machine learning, including a tool to upscale a photo and another to remove noise.